jamainefacey-blip/pain-system-pack-b/README.md

-# Websiste UI + Admin Projects Logic
+# Website UI + Admin Projects Logic

-WARNING: ALways run git pull before pushing code to sync with the projects.json file otherwise it will be overiddien if local commits are pushed.
+> ⚠️ **IMPORTANT:** Always run `git pull` before pushing any code.
+> If the `projects.json` file was updated on GitHub and you push without pulling, you will overwrite the live data.

 ---

 ## Table of Contents